taylorje2/SSWP-Lab4/README.md

 # SSWP-Lab4
-Repo for CSCI 2910 - Lab 4
+Repo for CSCI 2910 - Lab 4 - Using Web APIs